tkiat/my-writings-public/blog/software/app-and-os/gdrive-automate-backup.md

 gdrive upload "my-gdrive-backup.gpg"
 ```

-It is not convenient to manually delete old files every time but luckily we can use their API query parameters to get the list of old files.
+Instead of typing the exact file names, we can use their API query parameters to get the list of old files.
+In this case, any file ending with `-Cloud.tar.gz.gpg`.

 ```bash
 gdrive list -q "name contains '-Cloud.tar.gz.gpg'" | awk 'NR > 1 {print $1}'